rust-lang/rust/text/0000-crates.io-default-ranking.md

 decide among the available crates which one is most suitable in a particular context.
 [Categorization][cat-pr] and [badges][badge-pr] are coming to crates.io; categories help with finding a set of crates to consider and badges help communicate attributes of crates.

-The question of how to order crates within a category, or within the list of crates that have a particular keyword, is still open.
-This RFC proposes a method of ranking crates combining number of downloads, version, and other attributes in order to help people decide what crate to use.
+**This RFC aims to create a default ranking of crates within a list of crates that have a category or keyword in order to make a recommendation to crate users about which crates are likely to deserve further manual evaluation.**

 [cat-pr]: https://github.com/rust-lang/crates.io/pull/473
 [badge-pr]: https://github.com/rust-lang/crates.io/pull/481